 I realized that my oldest child was officially no longer a kid when instead of a Christmas gift, she gave me a Pinterest board full of clothes she wanted for Christmas.
 On that board was a cute sweater that said, “Harvard Law – Just Kidding”.
 I bought a plain sweatshirt and planned to make it for her using a DIY Freezer Paper Stencil method of making shirts using paint instead of vinyl but life happened and I never got around to it.
 Let’s just say she didn’t quite get it for Christmas, it came a few days later.
 But now she loves it and rarely ever takes it off.
+So today let’s go over how to make a freezer paper stencil.

 Why do I want a painted shirt instead of vinyl?
 Using Cricut’s or other vinyl cutters to make shirts using HTV vinyl is amazing and fun but you have to launder those clothes gently for them to hold up.
 Laundering gently is non existent in my house.
 If you can’t toss it in the wash and hope that it comes out whole in the end, it’s not made to live at our house.
 I’ve made a few vinyl shirts, without a fancy heatpress, and in the end the vinyl doesn’t hold up after many washes and dry cycles.
 I know you can have better results using a heatpress but I don’t want to invest in one.
 Plus I just like the way that screen printed shirts look.
 I’ve found that using the freezer paper stencil method to make shirts is simply what I prefer.